The Beauty of Koa

 Koa is revered by Hawaiians as a sentimental wood, and due to its sentimentality, it’s their wood of choice for Hawaiian wood art..
 Also, because Koa only grows in Hawaii this places a value on the art that is made from the harvested Koa.
 As with most high quality goods, the quality begins with sourcing of quality supplies.
-Not only is Koa unique in its looks, but it is also a very hard wood which makes the wood ideal for detailed pieces of carved Koa wood art.
+Not only is Koa unique in its looks with its wide variety of grains & tones, but it is also a very hard wood which makes the wood ideal for detailed pieces of carved Koa wood art.

 How To Get Koa?